 Fake fur, terry cloth, velvet, corduroy, and fleece – Topping stabilizers are used for these materials.

 Some types of toppings dissolve in water and can easily be removed once the work is finished.
 Water soluble topping dissolves away, giving a clean appearance to your work.
 They can be used to make lace.
 Some others dissolve with heat – best used with un-washable material.
 SSome use Tulle Fabric as a topping.

 Solvy is a very popularly used (brand) water-soluble plastic film used as a topping stabilizer.
 It is used for embroidering on knitwear and terrycloth.
 Later after the work is done a light misting of warm water will dissolve SOLVY leaving the work neat and clean and not sunk in.

 The 3 main considerations in choosing stabilizers are – the kind of fabric you are using (its structure and stability), the effect you want and the stitch density.
 Other factors like color, stitch length, stitch speed, size of the embroidery and stability of the design are all important.

 Buy the appropriate non-shrinkable non stretchable stabilizer.
 Get dense stabilizer for dense fabrics (Thickness is not the same as denseness in these materials)

-For thin fabrics a lightweight stabilizer is used.
-If the stitch density is more (stitches in the design), a thicker denser stabilizer is used as backing.
+For thin fabrics, a lightweight stabilizer is used.
+A thicker, denser stabilizer is used as backing if the stitch density is more (stitches in the design).
 Another main consideration is how it will feel against the skin.
-For kids clothing a soft non irritating flame retardant one is preferred.
+For kid’s clothing, a soft nonirritating flame retardant one is preferred.

-Please test the stabilizer on your fabric and the type of stitching with your sewing machine first before you use it on your real work.
-This way, you will know whether the backing is sufficient for your chosen fabric, particular stitching, sewing machine tension etc. or worse, will damage the fabric.
+Before using it on your actual work, please test the stabilizer on your fabric and the stitching with your sewing machine.
+This way, you will know whether the backing is sufficient for your chosen fabric, particular stitching, sewing machine tension, etc., or worse, will damage the fabric.